 Despite my excitement, I was slightly hesitant; there’s just something I don’t quite trust about helicopters… I mean how do they stay in the air?

 However, my nerves were quickly calmed by our experienced pilot and before I knew it, our helicopter (along with several others on the same trip) took off in the oddest, yet most impressive, convoy I’ve ever encountered.

 The hustle and bustle of Vegas was quickly replaced by the remoteness of the desert.
 Thus, shortly after our departure, my eyes were drawn to the gleaming white structure of the Hoover Dam.
 It stands out from the red tones of Nevada’s rocky landscape like (excuse the expression) a sore thumb.

 Even from the air, the dam is impressive!
-Standing at 221m high, it took five years to build from 1931 and has since become an historic landmark within the US… And its easy to see why!
+Standing at 221m high, it took five years to build from 1931 and has since become a historic landmark within the US… And it’s easy to see why!

 Along with the 640 km² Lake Mead, Hoover Dam is a truly astonishing feat of engineering.
 The glimpse I caught made me want to see it up close to appreciate its true scale and industrial beauty… Simply another excuse to return to the captivating state of Nevada!